Get the Answer to This and Other Tricky Questions

 - Bad breath

 As higher levels of ketones circulate in your blood, you will begin to excrete them in several ways.
 And when you’ve entered ketosis, you may find that there’s an unpleasant — potentially embarrassing — side effect: stinky breath.
 Your lungs will be one of those avenues, often excreting acetone.
-As blood acetone levels rise during ketosis, and your body gets rid of some of it via your breath.
+As blood acetone levels rise during ketosis, your body gets rid of some of it via your breath.
 Halitosis, as this condition is formally known, is common in people experiencing ketosis.

 Occasionally, sweat and urine can also start to smell like acetone.
 And for most people, this unusual-smelling breath will go away within a few weeks.